Finnvær Lighthouse

-Finnvær Lighthouse (Finnvær fyr) is a coastal lighthouse in the municipality of Frøya in Trøndelag county, Norway.
+Finnvær Lighthouse (Finnvær fyr) is a coastal lighthouse in Frøya Municipality in Trøndelag county, Norway.
 The lighthouse is located at Finnværet on the small island of Valøya in the Froan islands.
 The lighthouse is located about 40 km northeast of the Sula Lighthouse which is at Sula, about 25 km northeast of Vingleia Lighthouse, and about 18 km southwest of the Halten Lighthouse at Halten.
 The lighthouse was originally built in 1912 but in 1985 it was closed and a new automated tower was built right next to it.

 Current tower

 The 10.2 m tall concrete, cylindrical tower is painted white with two black horizontal stripes around it.
 The roof is painted red.
 On top of the tower, at an elevation of 18.4 m above sea level is the light.
 The isophase light is on for four seconds and then off for four seconds emitting a white, red or green light (depending on direction).
 The light can be seen for up to 9.8 nmi.
 The tower is powered by solar power.